fire1ce/3os.org/docs/automation/guides/pihole-doh.md

 The following docker-compose.yml includes two images: [Pi-hole container][github-docker-pi-hole-url]{target=\_blank}, and [cloudflared container][github-docker-cloudflared-url]{target=\_blank}.
 When you run `docker-compose up` the containers will be created and started.
 I't will create internal network for the pihole and two instances of cloudflared.
 When a request comes in the pihole will forward the request to the cloudflared instances one of them will use Cloudflare DNS servers and the other will use Google's DNS servers.
-There is no need to configure the pihole's DNS server at the UI since the confiuuration is done by `docker-compose.yml` file.
+There is no need to configure the pihole's DNS server at the UI since the configuration is done by `docker-compose.yml` file.

-When using this setup two folders will be created on the Host machine for presistent storage of the containers: `config, dnsmasq.d`.
+When using this setup two folders will be created on the Host machine for persistent storage of the containers: `config, dnsmasq.d`.
 Those folders will be mounted to the containers when its running/restarted/recreated.
 Those folders will be created at the root folder of the docker-compose.yml file.

 Create a folder for the deployment of the containers at your host machine.